TamaLab/xfel-fitting-gmm/README.md

 - Command to run:

-  python pipeline.py inp.yaml Beg_3.gmm End_814.gmm
+  python pipeline.py inp.yaml Beg_7.gmm End_814.gmm

-- Beg_3.gmm and End_814.gmm are input gmm file of initial and target conformation.
+- Beg_7.gmm and End_814.gmm are input gmm file of initial and target conformation.
 They are created from pdb files using following commands:

-  gmconvert A2G -ipdb Beg.pdb -ogmm Beg.gmm -ng 3
+  afmEmulator -f emulate_Beg.yaml

+  (afmEmulator is in project/bin, emulate_Beg.yaml is located at /pipeline/init_files)

   gmconvert A2G -ipdb End.pdb -ogmm End.gmm -ng 819